 ANATEL is responsible for the certification and homologation of wireless chargers used in telecom devices, considered as restricted radiation equipment.
 Restricted radiation equipment is defined as any equipment or device that uses radiofrequency for diverse applications, in which the emission produces an electromagnetic field with intensity within the established limits.

-Wireless chargers are included in the Category II for ANATEL homologation which encompasses radioelectric for signal transmission, including antenna, restricted radiation equipment, transceptors and others.
-Therefore, the wireless power transfer equipment goes through the same process of others in this category.
+Wireless chargers are included in the Category II for Anatel homologation which encompasses radioelectric equipment for signal transmission, including antennas, restricted radiation equipment, transceivers and others.
+Mobile phone chargers also have specific guidelines given by regulation 951/2018, which sets standards for lithium batteries and chargers.

 ANATEL consider the following requirements: